wirebug/Multimedia/Documentation.md

 - __ImageTarget__ represents the QR code needed to scan for displaying the 3D model in the AR-World.
 Thats why it's holding our
   - __Earth__ model.
 To the earth model attached are:
     - [__SpawnScript__](Assets/Scripts/SpawnScript.cs), which is responsible for spawning enemy prefabs randomly on predefined paths.
 You can also defined how many enemies are spawned at maximum or which duration is between each enemy wave.
+      - [__EnemyBehaviour__](Assets/Scripts/EnemyBehaviour.cs) is attached to the prefabs of the spawned enemies.
+It gives the enemies a health pool and controls their movement along the path.
+Also it controls how they behave when they get hit.
     - [__TimeLogicScript__](Assets/Scripts/TimeLogic.cs), where you can configure the duration of a game session.
   - __Paths__ are defined as simple sets of 3D-Vectors, which for easier handling as an icon attached in the modeling enviroment.